Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Introduction

-\textbf{RQ2: What are the current maintenance methods for smart contracts? } To help developers maintain smart contracts, we summarize four kinds of current maintenance methods from 41 publications.
+To help developers maintain smart contracts, we summarize four kinds of current maintenance methods from 41 publications.
 31 publications introduce offline checking methods to help developers maintain smart contracts.
-This kind of method usually detects the security issues of smart contract.
-Thus, it can only help maintain smart contracts before they are deployed to Ethereum.
+They can help maintain smart contracts before they are deployed/redeployed to Ethereum.
 Seven publications introduced online checking methods, which can help maintain deployed smart contracts by detecting malicious input or automatically upgrading smart contracts.
 Two previous works suggested developers to use the \textit{Selfdestruct} function to undo contracts when emergencies happen.
 Another work describes how smart contract can be upgraded by using \textit{DELEGATECALL} instruction.

-\textbf{RQ3: What should we do in the future? } According to the findings from our previous research questions and survey results, we give four suggestions for both developers and researchers to help improve the ecosystem of Ethereum, and four suggestions to help improve Ethereum's Solidity smart contract language.

-The main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, this is the first in-depth empirical study that focuses on the maintenance issues of smart contracts on Ethereum.
+The main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, this is the first in-depth empirical study that focuses on the maintenance issues of smart contracts on Ethereum, and we divide the issues into four categories.

 \item Our study identifies the key current maintenance methods used for smart contracts, which gives guidance for smart contract developers to better maintain their contracts.